23 mins read

 Top Quantity Surveyor Responsibilities & Duties

 The job of a QS has mutated a lot over the years.
-Today, they are more than just cost consultants; they play an active role in project management, ensuring all resources are spent smartly and efficiently.
+Today, they are more than just cost consultants; they also play an active role in project management, ensuring all resources are utilized intelligently and efficiently.

 The role and responsibilities of a quantity surveyor will vary depending on the scope of the project, the kind of organization, and whether they work on the side of the contractor or the client.
 However, there are still general duties that most surveyors need to manage during their everyday work.
 Below, we’ll discuss some of them!